Visual Merchandising: 12 Insights How To Merchandise Your Store

 The most important element of visual merchandising

-What's the most important element of visual merchandising?
+What's the most important aspect of visual merchandising?
 Your creativity.
 You must learn the science and the art of arranging beyond just SKUs and discounts.

-These retail merchandising tips are by no means all the ways how to organize merchandise into your silent salesperson.
-Still, they form a foundation that any retailer or small business can use to bump sales.
+These retail merchandising tips do not include all possible ways to organize merchandise into your silent salesperson.
+Still, they form a foundation any retailer or small business can use to boost sales.

 Be careful that your floor plan remains open and that aisles are easy to walk down.
 Customer service extends to the ease with which they can navigate around your stellar displays.